 The market is larger, and it’s also more mature.
 Only a few years ago, even major affiliate programs were getting wracked by internal disputes and legal trouble.
 If you’re a marketing affiliate joining now, you have a better chance at stable affiliate income.

-So, now you can confirm that there is money to be made in affiliate marketing.
+So, now you can confirm affiliate marketing success since there is a lot to gain.
 After all, someone is making the money off of that $7 billion pie.